abishekkrishnamoorthy-iot/qconnect/SECURITY_RULES.md

 ## Important Notes

+1. **Pending Users**: The `pending_users` path allows unauthenticated writes to enable email verification during signup.
+This is necessary because users haven't authenticated yet.
+The validation ensures only properly structured data with email, password, verification code, and expiry timestamp can be written.
+After verification, users are moved to the `users` path and pending entries are deleted.

-1. **Member Operations**: Only group admins can add/remove members.
+2. **Member Operations**: Only group admins can add/remove members.
 This prevents unauthorized joins/leaves.

 2. **Request Management**: Users can create their own join requests, but only admins can approve/reject them.